edwin-jones/edwin-jones.github.io/_posts/2018-09-18-how-I-stopped-worrying-and-learned-to-love-emulation.md

         raise KeyError(f"Opcode {word:#06x} not present in list of valid operations")
  ```

-The trick with his is the parsing that happens in `find_operation` - I try to find the opcodes with the most nibbles that are identifiers first, then I slowly go through to more simple ones that may only use two nibbbles and finally check the ones that are only identified by their leading nibble.
+The trick with his is the parsing that happens in `find_operation` - I try to find the opcodes with the most nibbles that are identifiers first, then I slowly go through to more simple ones that may only use two nibbles and finally check the ones that are only identified by their leading nibble.
 If an operation can't be found I throw an exception.
 This is important as I spent the early period of the project mostly just writing opcodes with no working emulator to run them on, so I had several tests to confirm the opcodes did what they said they did and also that the mapper found the expect operation when given an opcode.
 I also had tests to make sure codes that should not map to an operation, didn't.

 Writing the unit tests doubled the time it took to write a class for each operation, but the amount of bugs they caught made them invaluable.
 They also meant that I could be sure that any change I made did not break the functionality of existing code elsewhere.
 If you want to write your own CHIP-8 emulator I would very much recommend testing your code in a similar fashion.